SICASFoundation/smir-documenation/pages/02.web/02.Research Unit/docs.md

     category: docs
 ---

 Research Units are the organisational units on SMIR.
 The are administrated by a Research Unit Administratior.
 Member of a Research Unit have access to a shared group folder.
-Every user is member of a least one Research Unit and can be members
+Every user is member of a least one Research Unit and can be members of multiple Research Units.

 ## Research Unit Administrator